ionic-team/ionic-cli/docs/cordova-run.md

 ## NAME
-cordova:run -- Run an Ionic project on a connected device
+run -- Run an Ionic project on a connected device

 ## SYNOPSIS
-    ionic cordova:run <platform>
+    ionic run <platform>

 ## DESCRIPTION
 Run an Ionic project on a connected device